-Note the below content listing will NOT transfer you to the indicated location in this Part of the book.
-You must download the PDF file.
+Please note the below listings do NOT transfer the reader to the indicated location in this Part of the book.
+The PDF file must be downloaded.
 The listings are just to indicate the depth of material contained in this book.

 |PART 2 List Of Contents||Page|

 |Chapter 2.1, Implications And Consequences

 Of The Lepton, Photon, And Quark Equations